PBoy20511/Double-ended-Priority-Queue/README.md

 ## How to use:
 Enter Your command([0] Quit [1] Max Heap [2] DEAP [3] MinMax Heap).
 After you enter your command, enter your input fileNum(ex: For "input101.txt" please enter "101").

-*noted: my code uses "number of studnets" as key.
+*noted: my code uses "number of studnets" as key value.*